 (17) Purple Efest Batteries not as Advertised

-Dampfakkus is an independent testing facility in Germany which first exposed that Efest is using cells from other manufacturers, rebranding them, and then advertising over-rated specifications as a marketing ploy for better sales of their batteries.
+Dampfakkus is an independent researcher in Germany who tests battery specifications, and who first exposed that Efest is using cells from other manufacturers, rebranding them, and then advertising over-rated specifications allegedly as a marketing ploy for better sales of their batteries.

 The purple Efest 2100mah 30 amp battery: